Do you want to add your Etsy store to your WordPress site?

 To the left of your shop’s main page, navigate to the ‘Items’ area, and beneath the search field, click on a section.
 Now, as you can see in the image above, the section ID will be in the URL field of your browser.

-Go ahead and copy the section ID, and then return to your WordPress website.
+Go ahead and copy the ID, and then return to your WordPress website.

 You can add the same shortcode to multiple posts or pages in WordPress to display different sections and products from your Etsy shop.
 Just make sure that you change the section ID in the shortcode.

 We hope this article helped you learn how to add your Etsy store in WordPress.
-You may also want to see our list of the best WooCommerce plugins for WordPress or our guide on how to create a business email (step-by-step).
+You may also want to see our expert list of the best eCommerce solutions growing in popularity or our guide on how to use FOMO on your WordPress site to increase conversions.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.